NewtonKoh/tp/docs/UserGuide.md

 * Using positive MONEY_OWED means you are lending money to the person, while using negative MONEY_OWED means you are borrowing from the person.
+* MONEY_OWED can have a MINIMUM of -10000 and a MAXIMUM of 10000.
+* Amount you owe or amount the person owes you cannot exceed 10000.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​